AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 * Ensure that the [Acrobat_for_PDFG_Configuration.bat](#configure-acrobat-for-the-pdf-generator-service) batch file was run with administrator privileges.
 * Ensure a PDF Generator user is added in PDF configuration UI.
 * Ensure that the [Replace a  process level token](#grant-the-replace-a-process-level-token-privilege) permission is added for the PDF Generator user.
-* (For app server-based installations) Ensure that application server is running as service.
-* Ensure that the users have read and write permissions on PDF Generator's temp and operating systems temp directory.
-For example, `<crx-quickstart-home>\temp` and `C:\Windows\Temp`
 * Ensure the Acrobat PDFMaker Office COM Addin is enabled for Microsoft Office applications.
-If the add-in is not enabled, run Adobe Acrobat repair, run the [Acrobat_for_PDFG_Configuration.bat](#configure-acrobat-for-the-pdf-generator-service) file, and restart the AEM Forms Server.

 +++